manell0/couronne/README.md

 1. A requirements.txt file was created using the terminal command pip3 freeze > requirements.txt.

-2. A Procfile was created using the terminal command echo web: python app.py > Procfile.
+2. A Procfile was created using the terminal command echo web: python app. py > Procfile.

 3. A new app was created for the Book Review on Heroku dashboard, by clicking the "New" button and setting the region to Europe.
 It is necessary to open an account with Heroku and start a new app installation inside your heroku dashboard.